 The clear parts are thin and clear and free of distortions and the canopy can be displayed open or closed.
 Two windscreens are supplied and the differences between them are very slight but one is specifically called out for this kit.
 Also included are gun sight parts, what appears to be an armored glass and wing tip light lenses. see below.

-The instructions are a 12 page A4 sized booklet stapled together. page one has history and specifications in Japanese and English. page two has a parts map and paint chart giving Gunze numbers and generic color names.
+The instructions are a 12 page A4 sized booklet stapled together. page one has history and specifications in Japanese and English.
+Page two has a parts map and paint chart giving Gunze numbers and generic color names.
 Pages three through nine are assembly steps, pages ten and eleven are painting and marking diagrams and page twelve has decal instructions and the usual health and safety warnings.
 The kit with the bonus pilot figure also has a small sheet of painting instructions for the pilot.

 After Market Goodies

-Next is the Eduard Zoom PE set.
+The only thing I acquired for this kit is the Eduard Zoom PE set.
 While I feel that at this scale the IP is a bit one dimensional my shaky hands don't allow me to paint up raised detail to my satisfaction anymore and the lap belts and a few other items are useful as well.

 Eduard makes several photo etched sets, an exterior detail set (32313) an interior detail set (32736) a color Zoom set (33105) and a big Ed set (Big3316) They also have a canopy mask set (JX137) and G-Factor makes a cast brass gear set (32023).